Regional Greenhouse Gas Initiative: Litigation

+Pennsylvania

 Overview

+In October 2019, Pennsylvania Governor Tom Wolf issued Executive Order 2019-17 directing the Pennsylvania Department of Environmental Protection (DEP) to begin working on regulations to bring Pennsylvania into RGGI.

-In September 2020, Governor Wolf vetoed a bill (H.B.
-2025) that would restrict his administration's ability to take part in RGGI without the input of state lawmakers.
-Wolf vetoed the bill because he believes that the imminent effects of climate change outweighs other issues.
-Wolf's decision was heavily influenced by the economic and environmental benefits of other RGGI states.
-On July 13, 2021, Pennsylvania's Environmental Quality Board voted in favor (15–4) of adopting the CO2 Budget Trading Program.
-On September 1, 2021, the Independent Regulatory Review Commission, which evaluates whether proposed rules align with public interest, approved the final state rulemaking.
-In November, the Office of the Attorney General also approved the final rulemaking for "form and legality."
+In September 2020, Governor Wolf vetoed a bill (House Bill 2025) that would restrict his administration's ability to take part in RGGI without the input of state lawmakers.
+Wolf vetoed the bill because he believed that the imminent effects of climate change outweighs other issues.
+Wolf's decision was also heavily influenced by the economic and environmental benefits seen in other RGGI states.

+On July 13, 2021, Pennsylvania's Environmental Quality Board (EQB) voted (15–4) to adopt the rulemaking entitled "CO2 Budget Trading Program", otherwise known as RGGI.
+The Offices of General Counsel and of the Attorney General approved the rulemaking as to form and legality on July 26, 2021, and November 24, 2021, respectively.
+Further, the Independent Regulatory Review Commission (IRRC), which evaluates whether proposed rules align with public interest, had approved the rulemaking on September 1, 2021.

+Pennsylvania formally joined RGGI in April 2022, however, Pennsylvania remains unable to participate in the carbon credit auction due to two "separate but related" lawsuits, regarding the constitutionality of Pennsylvania's involvement in RGGI.
+Environmental advocates have calculated that Pennsylvania has missed out on a cumulative $1.5 billion in missed revenue.
+On November 1, 2023, the Commonwealth Court ruled that Pennsylvania's participation in the RGGI cooperative was unconstitutional.
+On November 21, 2023, Pennsylvania Governor Josh Shapiro announced his office would appeal the Commonwealth Court's decision.